 Program significance: This experiment is a response to the requirement listed as Core Doppler Radar in Section 5.4.2.9 of the National Hurricane Operations Plan.
-The goal of that particular mission is to gather airborne-Doppler wind measurements that permit an accurate initialization of HWRF, and also provide three-dimensional wind analyses for forecasters.
+The goal of that particular mission is to gather airborne-Doppler wind measurements that permit an accurate initialization of HWRF, and also provide three- dimensional wind analyses for forecasters.

-There are five main goals: 1) to improve understanding of the factors leading to TC intensity and structure changes by examining as much of the life cycle as possible, 2) to provide a comprehensive data set for the initialization (including data assimilation) and validation of numerical hurricane simulations (in particular HWRF), 3) to improve and evaluate technologies for observing TCs, 4) to develop rapid real-time communication of these observations to NCEP, and 5) to contribute to a growing tropical-cyclone database that permits the analysis of statistics of quantities within tropical cyclones of varying intensity.
+There are five main goals: 1) to provide a comprehensive data set for the initialization (including data assimilation) and validation of numerical hurricane simulations (in particular HWRF), 2) to improve understanding of the factors leading to TC intensity and structure changes by examining as much of the life cycle as possible, 3) to improve and evaluate technologies for observing TCs, 4) to develop rapid real-time communication of these observations to NCEP, and 5) to contribute to a growing tropical-cyclone database that permits the analysis of statistics of quantities within tropical cyclones of varying intensity.

 The ultimate requirement for EMC is to obtain the three-dimensional wind field of Atlantic TCs from airborne Doppler data every 6 h to provide an initialization of HWRF through assimilation every 6 h.
 The maximum possible rotation of missions is two per day or every 12 h.
+A "poor man's" version of the 6 h data collection is to collect data in the last half of one 6-h observing period, and in the first half of the next 6-h observing period.
 In hurricanes, coordination will be required between HRD, NCEP, and NESDIS, to effectively collect observations for both the Three- Dimensional Doppler Winds Experiment and the Ocean Winds and Rain Experiment, a NESDIS program designed to improve understanding of satellite microwave surface scatterometery in high-wind conditions over the ocean by collecting surface scatterometery data and Doppler data in the boundary layer of hurricanes.